A Land Remembered

 By the end of A Land Remembered, it is hard not to like the MacIveys for their winning ways; but at the same time it is impossible not to see how their industry, which was once a boon, has managed to implicate them – and thousands like them – in an environmental disaster so vast that it affects virtually an entire state.
 Thus does this novel distinguish itself from mere off-the-rack generational sagas, for while we come to its elegiac story knowing the sad ending, we have to finish it in order to comprehend how such good people could perpetrate so much sorriness. – Malcolm Jones, book editor of The St. Petersburg Times in St. Petersburg, FL

 My family just loves this book.
-Being 5th generation Floridians, we can really embrace the characters, way of life, and its locations.
+Being 5th generation Floridians, we can embrace the characters, way of life, and its locations.
 The characters are particularly endearing and really draw you into the story, making this book hard to put down, and a little sad when you finally finish.

 I particularly love how the book goes through three generations of the McIvey clan.
 It is hard to decide which character is your favorite.
 Even the animals have a special place in your heart while reading it.
-I really think this book should be required reading in all Florida history classes around the state.
+I think this book should be required reading in all Florida history classes around the state.
 Although it is a work of fiction, there is much truth in the words and it is rich in history.
 It is a great way to learn about a time past with this great read.
 This book is one I have read many times over and over and will continue to cherish for years to come.- pasogirlz, Miami, FL

 Just wanted to say how much I enjoyed reading A Land Remembered.
 My ancestors (Mom’s side) came to Florida around the turn of the century, and I have heard many of the kinds of “tales” told in the book all my life.
-But Mr. Smith REALLY brought everything to life through this incredible, absorbing story.
-I STILL think of the characters every now and then.
+But Mr. Smith brought everything to life through this incredible, absorbing story.
+I STILL think of the characters now and then.
 Kinda “wonder what they are doing!!” 🙂 Thanks for making my ancestral history take on flesh and bones!!!
 I am an amateur genealogist, and I LOVE to find books that paint this kind of picture for me. – Patti Jones Schacht

 I just finished reading Patrick’s book, A Land Remembered that was given to me on my birthday last week.
 I have laughed and cried as I read the sweeping story and have to honestly say it is probably one of the best books I have read in years.
 I would have never thought that a story about pioneers would have interested me but I was sucked in after reading the very first chapter.
 I loved the characters and I loved reading about my great state (I was just in Punta Rassa last month).
 I would just like to say to Mr. Smith – “Thank you for writing and sharing such a heartwarming story that can be passed on for generations to come.”Mona Jackson, Lakeland, FL